jelocodes/jelocodes.github.io/_posts/2017-06-09-reflections_on_ruby_pass_the_syntactic_sugar.markdown

 }
 ```

 It's fairly readable, but it isn't so abstract.
-We're explicitly *stating* what we're doing, declaring a variable (i) to keep track of an incrementing state (until it reachers "3") in order to carry out our task that amount of times.
-There's no other way to express this, and the programmer is left needing to type a similar block out each time they write code (unless you use a precompiled library).
+We're explicitly *stating* what we're doing, declaring a variable (i) to keep track of an incrementing state, until it reaches "3," in order to carry out our task that amount of times.
+There's no other way to express this, and the programmer is left needing to type out a similar block each time they want the same behaviour (unless they use a precompiled library).

 Here's the same task in Ruby: